Electrotherapy: How CES Can Help With Anxiety

 How Does CES Work?

-The exact nature as to how CES achieves its positive effects is still not fully understand.
+The exact nature of how CES achieves its positive effects still needs to be fully understood.

-Through these perceived methods, Cranial Electrotherapy Stimulation is able to help reduce anxiety and depression, promote a more relaxed state and reduce pain.
+Through these perceived methods, Cranial Electrotherapy Stimulation can help reduce anxiety and depression, promote a more relaxed state, and reduce pain.

 CES Frequencies